BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/15 Majority Elements/Theory.md

 ## Better Approach

 - We can optimize this problem by using hashing
-- We will use a dicitonary with elements being the keys and their frequence being the value.
+- We will use a dictionary with elements being the keys and their frequency being the value.
 - Once iteration over the array is over, we iterate over the Map.
-- We return the key whose frequence is > n/2
+- We return the key whose frequency is > n/2

 <br>